UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_dardel.md

 To transfer your files to Dardel:

 1. Get access to a SUPR project with Dardel.
-   This is described at [PDC's page on getting access to Dardel](https://www.pdc.kth.se/support/documents/getting_access/get_access.html)
+   This is described at [PDC's page on getting access to Dardel](https://www.pdc.kth.se/support/documents/getting_access/get_access.html).
+   You will get an email when you are added to a project, this can take some hours.

 ???- question "How do I know I have access to a Dardel project?"